manindertaggar/Android-Notification-SDK/README.md

 ### [WORK IN PROGRESS]

-### README for Android Notifications SDK
+## Automatically Render the Notifications on android from backend

-# Android Notifications SDK
+# Auto Notifications SDK for Android

-**Android Notifications SDK** simplifies the process of rendering notifications in Android apps, removing the need to write repetitive boilerplate code.
+**Auto Notifications SDK** simplifies the process of rendering notifications in Android apps, removing the need to write repetitive boilerplate code.
 This SDK supports default Android notification styles and allows for dynamic, server-configured notifications, enabling easier customization and management.

 ## Getting Started

-### 1. Installation:
+### 1. Android Implementation:
 Add the SDK to your project by including the following in your `build.gradle`:

 ```gradle